audio-captioning/audio-captioning-papers/README.md

  <dl>
    <dt>Citation</dt>
    <dd>S. Lipping, K. Drossos, and T. Virtanen, "Crowdsourcing a
-   dataset of audio captions," inDetection and Classification of Acoustic Scenes and Events (DCASE) 2019, Oct.
+   dataset of audio captions," in Detection and Classification of Acoustic Scenes and Events (DCASE) 2019, Oct.
 2019
    </dd>